-As of December 31, 2024, the Authority had entered into various Disposition and Development Agreements (DDA) to sell one of two remaining properties held for resale.
-See Note 11 for subsequent event regarding one remaining property.
+As of December 31, 2024, the Authority had entered into various Disposition and Development Agreements (DDA) to sell three of four remaining properties held for resale.

 Tabor Amendment

 In November 1992, Colorado voters passed Article X, Section 20 to the State Constitution, known as the Tabor Amendment, which limits state and local government tax powers and imposes spending limitations.
 The Authority is not subject to the Tabor Amendment based upon Marian L. Olson v.
 City of Golden, et al., 53 P.3d 747 (Co.
 App.), certiorari denied.